-AIFC Part Yes: Your services will be subject to the AIFO Your services will be subject to the AIFC Rules on Currency Regulation: Name of allowed activity: Advising on a Credit Facility: giving advice to a person in his capacity as a borrower or a potential borrower, on the merits of his entering into a particular credit facility.
-Relevant reference to Schedule 2 to the AIFC Rules on Currency Regulation: 4.
-Type of currency: Any currency Transaction implications Via AIFC Banks: only foreign currency Via second-tier banks: any currency Currency reporting No specific reporting for a financial service.
+Are you planning to offer your services to legal entities or natural persons - residents of Kazakhstan that are not AIFC Participants?
+Yes: Your services will be subject to the AIFC Rules on Currency Regulation: Name of allowed activity: Advising on a Credit Facility.
+Relevant reference to Schedule 2 to the AIFC Rules on Currency Regulation: 4 in the list of related services.

+Type of currency: Any currency Transaction: Via AIFC Banks: only foreign currency Via second-tier banks: any currency Currency reporting: No specific reporting for a financial service.
 Transactional reporting may be applicable (see Chapter 4 of PERG for more details).
 No: Subrule 3.3.2 of AIFC Rules on Currency Regulation applies.